Nutritional Therapy

 • Evaluating clinical signs and symptoms generated by the body’s response to internal and external influences.

-• Identifying any clinical imbalances presented by a client to enable a complete assessment from a holistic point of view and therefore identify the most suitable nutritional interventions.
+• Identifying clinical imbalances presented by a client to enable a complete assessment from a holistic point of view and therefore identify the most suitable nutritional interventions.

 • Understanding the process of abnormal cell growth, tissue injury, inflammation and repair